 As of the time of our latest update to this review, they offer a variety of tasting flights including a Reserve Tasting, a Cabernet Sauvignon only tasting, a white wine only tasting and a wine and charcuterie experience.
 Private tastings can also be arranged.

-The 2005 Rouge Zinfandel Port on the other hand, is a very rich full bodied wine with delicious sweet cherry fruit flavors especially on the mid palate.
+The 2005 Rutherford Ranch Rouge Zinfandel Port on the other hand, is a very rich full bodied wine with delicious sweet cherry fruit flavors especially on the mid palate.
 Pair a cigar with this wine or enjoy with chocolate.
-Their Rouge port-styled wine was popular; our first introduction was while we were tasting at the counter, someone arrived just to buy a case of this wine.
+Their Rouge port-styled wine was popular; our first introduction to this wine was while tasting at their counter – someone arrived just to buy a case of this wine.

 The 2013 Rutherford Ranch Merlot shows pink purple in the glass with floral notes on the bouquet (dried rose petal), raspberry and freshly squeezed red cherries.
 These are tender aromas that tend towards lighter red fruits rather than darker fruits.
 Texturally the wine is soft in the mouth (medium bodied) and presents decent acidity.
 Fine grained and slightly chalky tannins linger delicately.
 This is a versatile wine that should pair well with a number of lighter styled dishes.

-The 2012 Rutherford Ranch Reserve Cabernet Sauvignon is not distributed, rather it is only available to wine club members and to visitors at the winery.
+The 2012 Rutherford Ranch Reserve Cabernet Sauvignon is not distributed, rather it is only available to wine club members and for visitors at the winery.
 On the bouquet it shows some baking spice, red cherry, blackberry and some noticeable dustiness.
-The fruit is focused, very balanced on the palate with a red cherry, red currant tartness that lingers.
+The fruit is focused, very balanced on the palate with a red cherry and red currant tartness that lingers.
 The tannins are slightly dusty and frames the fruit on the finish very well.

 Rutherford Ranch has long been associated with producing private label wines for numerous clients including restaurants.
 In fact their closest client can be seen from Rutherford Ranch’s driveway – the storybook looking Auberge du Soleil Resort located in the nearby foothills.